The Leland-Toft optimal capital structure model under Poisson observations: Introduction

 There are several motivations for considering the bankruptcy strategy \eqref{our_default} for the study of capital structures.

-First, in reality it is not possible to observe continuously the accurate status of a firm and make bankruptcy decisions instantaneously.
-In addition, unlike the pricing of American options for which computer programs can be set up to exercise automatically, in our case, information acquisition is made by humans.
-As studied in the literature of \emph{rational inattention} \cite{Sims}, the amount of information a decision maker can capture and handle is limited, and instead they rationally decide to stay with imperfect information.
-The decision of bankruptcy requires complex information and it is more realistic to assume that the information for the decision makers is updated only at random discrete times.
-While they are expected to respond promptly, delays are inevitable, and possibly cause significant impacts on the bankruptcy costs.
+First, in reality, it is not possible to continuously observe the accurate status of a firm and make bankruptcy decisions instantaneously.
+In addition, unlike in the case of American options pricing, for which computer programs can be set up to exercise automatically, in our case, information is acquired by humans.
+As observed in the literature of \emph{rational inattention} \cite{Sims}, the amount of information a decision maker can capture and handle is limited, and instead they rationally decide to stay with imperfect information.
+Taking a bankruptcy decision requires complex information and it is more realistic to assume that the information for the decision makers is updated only at random discrete times.
+While they are expected to respond promptly, delays are inevitable and possibly have a significant impact on bankruptcy costs.

-Second, a majority of the existing literature assume continuous observation using a continuous asset value process -- in this case, the asset value at bankruptcy is, in any event, precisely $V_B$.
-Unfortunately, it is unreasonable to assume that one can predict precisely the asset value at bankruptcy, which is in reality random.
-The randomness can be achieved by adding negative jumps to the process.
-We want to underline that in our model this randomness can be also achieved by any choice (continuous or c\'{a}dl\'{a}g) of the underlying process.
+Second, the majority of the existing literature assumes continuous observation using a continuous asset value process -- in this case, the asset value at bankruptcy is, in any event, precisely $V_B$.
+Unfortunately, it is unreasonable to assume that one can precisely predict the asset value at bankruptcy, which is in reality random.
+The randomness can be realized by adding negative jumps to the process.
+We underline that in our model this randomness can also be achieved by any choice (continuous or c\'{a}dl\'{a}g) of the underlying process.
 See Figure \ref{fig_bankruptcy_value_r} in Section \ref{section_numerics}.

-Third, our model generalizes the classical model and gives more flexibility by having one more parameter $\lambda$.
-The classical structural model (with instantaneous liquidation upon downcrossing the barrier) corresponds to the case $\lambda = \infty$ and the model with no bankruptcy corresponds to the case $\lambda = 0$.
-With a careful calibration of $\lambda$, the model can potentially estimate the bankruptcy costs and tax benefits more precisely.
+Third, this model generalizes the classical model and allows more flexibility by having one more parameter $\lambda$.
+The classical structural model (with instantaneous liquidation upon downcrossing the barrier) corresponds to the case $\lambda = \infty$ and the no-bankruptcy model corresponds to the case $\lambda = 0$.
+With careful calibration of $\lambda$, the model can potentially estimate the bankruptcy costs and tax benefits more precisely.
+Typically, for calibration, credit spread data is used.
+As shown in the numerical results (see Figure \ref{plot_credit_spread}), a variety of term structures can be achieved by choosing the value of $\lambda$.